How Books Are Made

 And I think the other challenge for authors is that there's really only one large distributor in the country.
 They don't need to work with small vendors.
 They can pay their bills working with large bookstores and large publishers.
 And so if you're a startup publisher, maybe you're only going to publish five titles this year or one title this year and maybe you will only ever do that one title.
 It's much harder to get your books around.

-So Martina has kind of stepped into that space in a way that for me has been helpful in our work.
-I do have a feeling that if I had a larger chunk of change to invest, like that distribution space is ripe for innovation, But there's definitely a better way to go about distributing books.
+So we have kind of stepped into that space in a way that for me has been helpful in our work.
+I do have a feeling that if I had a larger chunk of change to invest, like that distribution space is ripe for innovation, but there's definitely a better way to go about distributing books.
 And I always hate it when people compare South Africa to the way things are done overseas, but I do find it in that space and in just the management of data about books and the way information flows on a very practical level, like what are the stock levels?
 Where do you get the metadata?
 How do you download a book cover?
 You know, the things you need to start an online operation, it's not that readily available.
-The system is not really set up to help small players or to welcome small players just because in the past they haven't had to.
-And so the systems don't exist.
-Whereas I do think in a larger market with more competition, there's a lot of incentive to try to welcome in new bookstores, think about different ways of doing business to make the data more readily available.
+The system is not really set up to help small players or to welcome small players just because in the past they haven't had to, and so the systems don't exist.
+Whereas I do think in a larger market with more competition, there's a lot of incentive to try to welcome in new bookstores, and think about different ways of doing business to make the data more readily available.

 And it's so wonky and nerdy, right, like the metadata issue.
 Like, it's something I never thought about ten years ago.
 But actually, it's a huge deal.
 Like, how do you know how many books are available and in what format and how much does it weigh and what's it gonna cost to ship it?
 And it's really, really important, and it's not easy to get.